thomasloven/lovelace-fullykiosk/README.md

 Both the screen light and the motion sensor has the attributes `battery_level` and `charging` which contains battery and charge status.

+## If things don't work

+First things first: Check your home-assistant log.
+Does it say something about "`Unexpected token <`"?
+If so, you need to download the RAW file from github, not the html version.
+Use the link from point 1 in the installation instructions.

+If the log says something about "`kiosk-config.js:1:20`" you caught me before I changed a bug in the documentation.
+Make sure the first line of `kiosk-config.js` says `function`, not `functon`.

+If that didn't work, you'll need to know a little trick.
+When you change a script (e.g. `kiosk-config.js`), you need to avoid that your browser gets a cached version without your new changes.
+The easiest way to do this is to add `?1` after the URL in `ui-lovelace.yaml`, and increase that number every time you make a change.

+The first change you need to make to `kiosk-config.js` is to add `FullyKiosk.debug();` before `}, 200);`.
+Then increase the number, reload the page, and you should see that the title of the lovelace page has changed.
+Hopefully the new title will give you some hints as to what might be wrong.

+If not, I recommend checking the home-assistant log and the log output of your computers browser.

 ## Camera

 Bonus note: To get a camera view from the device into